sooda/rotuli/design.rst

 Early design plans
 ==================

-I looked at several simple generators (i don't want a wordpress-sized thing) and some were okay, some too hardcoded for, e.g., very post-centric approach, and I just wanted to learn me some Rust.
+I looked at several simple generators (i don't want a wordpress-sized thing) and most were too large, some were okay, some too hardcoded for, e.g., very post-centric approach, and I just wanted to learn me some Rust.
 Previously, I was planning to write this in Python, or to find one made in Python so I'd know how to hack it.
+I guess Jekyll would be good enough, too, just quickly skimmed it.

 Here's some mixed things I want for the new blog and for the engine.